Angular-Wave/angular.ts/README.md

 It also helps with server-side communication, taming async callbacks with promises and deferred objects, and it makes client-side navigation and deep linking with hashbang urls or HTML5 pushState a piece of cake.

-#### Current state

-AngularJS is a large codebase that evolved in its own ecosystem over a long period of time.
-This resulted in multiple layers of legacy dependencies spread across multiple modules.
-Current focus is to remove these layers one by one, while incrementally updating internal documentation to the reflect these changes.
-Particular attention is being paid to removing `@ngdoc` tags and migrating to proper JSDoc annotation with passing TypeScript verifications.
-Placating the compiler is a time-consuming process, so until then, feel free to rely on old documentation or raise a PR if you have a problem migrating.
-The core remains well-tested (4k unit/integration tests) and stable, but this project is undergoing rapid changes, which means that its stage of development should be qualified as pre-alpha.

 ### Getting started